nishi951/torch-named-linops/README.md

 - Slicing Linear Operators
   - Related to Split - Allows for batching the computation in arbitrary ways
     - Saves GPU memory
-- Simplify Chains of Linear Operators
+- Functional interface
+  - For when the linear operators need to change e.g. each batch of data (machine learning)
+  - Compatible with splitting/slicing of linops as well.
+- TODO: Automatic simplification of chains of linear operators
   - For example, Split followed by Stack simplifies to Identity
     - ...if the splitting and stacking is done along the same dimension.
-- Functional interface
-  - For when the linear operators need to change e.g. each batch (machine learning)
-- Batching over multiple linops
-  - For example, if a dimension is expanded and later combined.

-# Implementation
+## Implementation Strategy
 - Data structures
   - The linop data
     - Stores the actual data for the linop